 Water always flows from high to low.
 In an event of rain or snowmelt, the water on the property will also flow and saturate in lower points.
-Does the white map mean there is no water on our property?
-By just walking around we can tell that it is not the case.

 Contour map generator

 In the screenshot above you can see what it offers you with 50cm contours, elevation, and the local drainage network, all in one package.
 The picture above shows what can be done with a high-resolution dataset, in this case, LiDAR.
-The downside is that LiDAR isn’t available everywhere, but if you’re interested you can email Mitch at [email protected]
+The downside is that LiDAR isn’t available everywhere, but if you’re interested you can email Mitch at [email protected].

 First, find your property on the map, outline it and create a preview to see what open-source data is available.
 Unfortunately in our case, it wasn’t looking like the best quality data there.